Can You Lose Money on an Endeavour Lotteries Ticket? The Honest Financial Breakdown

 What "Negative Expected Value" Actually Means

 Here's the concept most lottery marketing carefully avoids: expected value.
 Every financial product has one.
-A savings account with a 4.5% interest rate has positive expected value — put $1,000 in, and over a year you're statistically better off than when you started.
+A savings account with 4.5% interest has positive expected value — put $1,000 in, and you're statistically better off than when you started.
 A lottery ticket has negative expected value by design, because the operator needs to cover prizes, running costs, and the charity allocation before a single dollar flows back to you.

 Run the numbers on a typical Endeavour Lotteries draw.
 If a draw sells 300,000 tickets at $25 each, total revenue is $7.5 million.
-Prize pools in comparable draws tend to sit at roughly 40–50% of ticket revenue — so call it $3–3.75 million in prizes across all winners.
-That means for every $25 you spend, your statistically expected return is somewhere between $10 and $12.50.
+Prize pools in comparable draws sit at roughly 40–50% of ticket revenue — so around $3–3.75 million in prizes across all winners.
+That means for every $25 you spend, your statistically expected return is between $10 and $12.50.
 You're losing $12.50 to $15 per ticket on average, every single time, before you've even factored in the chance you win nothing at all.

 Worth noting: this isn't a flaw in the system.
 It's the system.
 Charity lotteries are structured this way intentionally, because the "loss" is partly a donation.
 The question is whether you understand that going in.